38% of students returned to class in School District 20 - Trail Daily Times

 Enrollment levels are expected to remain the same in the district for the rest of June.

-Across the West Kootenays, 53 per cent of students went back to school last week in School District 10.

-There are 3700 students and 10 different school in SD 20, according to the district’s website.
+There are 3,700 students and 10 different schools in School District 20, according to the district’s website.

+The Kootenay Columbia figure aligns fairly close to numbers the province release last week.

+Roughly 157,000 students returned the first few weeks of June, representing 30 per cent of the province’s total student count, the education ministry reported.